veepee-oss/Vp.FSharp.Sql/README.md

 In most cases, this library is only used for creating other F# libraries leveraging the relevant ADO providers.

-If you just wanna execute SQL commands a-la-F#, you might want to look at [this section](#-how-to-use-this-library).
+If you just want to execute SQL commands a-la-F#, you might want to look at [this section](#-how-to-use-this-library).

 # ✨ Slagging Hype